Our Management Team

 Carrie joined Brain Tumour Research in May 2017, to build on many years of campaigning and government engagement by the charity, and is now leading the charity’s Public Affairs and Campaigning team to increase the organisation’s impact further.

 Carrie has interests that span both the environmental and social public policy agenda, and is strongly motivated to work with issues where there has been a clear and avoidable injustice to people and planet.Read more Show less

 Crispin ZeemanHead of Marketing Strongly committed to charitable causes, Crispin Zeeman started his career in the retail world managing stores for Waterstones before moving into the third sector.
 He spent five years as International Marketing and Design Manager at the Earthwatch Institute, where he shaped the organisation’s communications, particularly around content generation, editorial and creative direction.
 He is also a keen freelance photographer.

 Crispin has led marketing and communications at Brain Tumour Research since 2012.
 As Head of Marketing, he manages the brand identity across print and online collateral, with a focus on visually appealing and emotionally compelling marketing materials designed to engage supporters and drive fundraising.
 He also influences core messaging and strategic direction as a member of the charity’s management team.

-Alongside advertising, direct mail and the supporter magazine, Believe, his team is responsible for all digital communications channels, including social media and the charity’s website.
+Alongside advertising, direct mail and the supporter magazine, Believe, his team is responsible for the charity’s website.